CourtneyKimbrough/memory-card-game/README.md

 ![Screenshot of Pokémon Matching Game](./public/screenshot.png)

 A memory card game built with React, Vite, and Tailwind CSS.
-Test your memory by clicking on Pokémon cards—try not to click the same Pokémon twice!
+Test your memory by clicking on Pokémon cards.
+Try not to click the same Pokémon twice!

 ## Features
 - 10 random Pokémon cards per round